Beloved

 We arrived in Johannesburg on January 28th and, after several days of training and preparation, officially began ministry on February 2nd.
 We’re staying with and partnering alongside Impact Africa, and it has truly been such a gift.
 The ministry itself is beautiful, but what has stood out most is the leadership - people who genuinely love Jesus and serve with boldness, humility, and deep passion.

-Impact truly believes that serving God doesn’t require living in constant exhaustion.
+Impact really believes that serving God doesn’t have to mean constant exhaustion.
 You can’t pour into others if you’re running on empty.
-Because we’re able to rest and be cared for here, we get to serve from a place of fullness instead of burnout, and I’m incredibly grateful for that.
+Because we’re able to rest and be cared for here, we get to serve from a place of fullness rather than burnout, and I’m so grateful for that!

 How Ministry Has Been So Far

 These first couple of weeks have been full in the best way.
-Ministry has looked like kids’ programs, evangelism, serving in local communities - including squatter camps - and simply building relationships.
+Ministry has looked like kids’ programs, evangelism in local communities - including informal settlements - and simply building relationships.
 There’s something so powerful about sitting with someone, hearing their story, and being reminded that the Gospel transcends culture, language, and background.

 Their laughter, boldness, and eagerness to learn about Jesus have challenged and encouraged me more than they probably realize.
 In so many ways, I feel like I’m learning just as much from them as they are from me.